j-barreiros/code-playground/README.md

 # Code Playground

-An Code Pen clone made with React and Typescript
+An Code Pen clone made with React and TypeScript

 ---